Overview

 Tusk generates tests

-On PR creation, Tusk takes 8-15 mins to generate, run, and iterate on its unit tests (latency varies depending on PR size and complexity).
+On PR creation, Tusk takes 8-15 mins to generate, run, and iterate on its unit tests (latency varies depending on PR size and repo complexity).
+By default, Tusk only surfaces failing tests that are indicative of a potential bug in the code changes.

 3